EffectOrientedProgramming/book/Chapters/05_Testing.md

-## Test Dependencies
+# Testing

+Testing requires predictability.
 Effects that use external systems are unpredictable.
-However, we want to be able to test our programs in a predictable way.
-How do we write tests for Effects that are predictable?
+How do we write predictable tests for Effects?
-We can replace the external systems with predictable ones when running tests.
+When testing, we replace external systems with predictable ones.
+We can do this because Effects are isolated and accessible, and because they delay execution.

+To easily replace external systems during testing, we provide that external system via `ZLayer` (covered in the [Initialization](04_Initialization.md) chapter).
+The `provide` method contains different `ZLayer` resources depending on whether we're testing, debugging, running normally, etc.

 Rather than trying to get `Bread` from a fallible human, we can create an `IdealFriend` that will always give us `Bread`.

 ```scala 3 mdoc:invisible